“What is past is prologue.” - Robert Aitken

 It cannot be gainsaid that these types of questions are quite challenging for a bar examinee who after all has yet to practice law.
 Special attention should therefore be paid to training and coaching the bar candidate to field these types of questions.

 Know-and-recall MCQs continue to dominate MCQ portion

 Bar Bulletin No. 1 for the 2013 bar exam stated that “[w]hether MCQ or essay, the questions shall be based on a given set of facts, presented as briefly but as clearly and completely as possible.”
-This clearly implied that problem-type MCQs would be solely used.
+This clearly implied that problem-type or analyze-and-solve MCQs would be solely used.
 As it turned out, objective-type MCQs were still widely used for the 2013 and 2014 bar exams just as they had been in the 2011 and 2012 bar exams.
 For instance in the 2014 Remedial Law bar exam, out of the 8 MCQs, 5 were objective-type or know-and-recall MCQs.
 There were only 2 problem-type or read-and-analyze MCQs and one read-and-understand MCQ.

 Importance of jurisprudence and statutory updates

 The 2013 bar exam proved quite challenging in that the cut-off for Supreme Court decisions covered by the bar exam was up to 31 January 2013 of the current year.
 Traditionally the cut-off for jurisprudence and law to be covered was 30 June of the preceding year.
 It even became tougher in the 2014 bar which provided that 31 March 2014 was the cut-off for laws and jurisprudence covered by the 2014 Bar Examinations.